pmrichard/ED-Heisenberg/README.md

 searchin.m-----------modified bi-search code

+renyi.m----------compute Renyi entanglement entropy of a subsystem.

-The length of the chain is N.
+The length of the chain is N. The program is now computing Renyi entanglement entropy.

 Next: several sysmetries.